Dance Dance Revolution X2

 Dance Dance Revolution X2 (ダンスダンスレボリューションX2, Dansu Dansu Reboryūshon Ekkusu Tsū) (DDR X2) is a music video game, and a part of the Dance Dance Revolution series.
 The arcade version of DDR X2 was revealed by Konami on November 20, 2009.
 The sequel to Dance Dance Revolution X, X2 began public beta testing on November 25, 2009.
 The game was released in Japan and Asia on July 7, 2010, North America on December 31, 2010, and Europe on May 13, 2011.
 It was the last arcade installment of Dance Dance Revolution with international releases until Dance Dance Revolution A.

 Development

-The first public location test for Dance Dance Revolution X2 was announced by Konami on November 20, 2009, to be held from the 25th to December 3, 2009 in Akihabara, Tokyo.
+The first public location test for Dance Dance Revolution X2 was announced by Konami on November 20, 2009, to be held from November 25 to December 3, 2009, in Akihabara, Tokyo.
 The location test revealed new features such as a redesigned song selection interface, new adjustable versions of the Sudden and Hidden modifiers, and the ability to adjust these settings and the speed of the arrows in-game using the control buttons on the cabinet.
 The location test version did not contain an Extra Stage song, but "POSSESSION" was accessible on the build if certain conditions were met.